Jim Harkema

-Elson James Harkema (born June 25, 1942) is former American football player and coach.
+Elson James Harkema (born June 25, 1942) is an American former college football player and coach.
 He served as the head football coach at Grand Valley State University in Allendale, Michigan from 1973 to 1982 and at Eastern Michigan University from 1983 to 1992, compiling a career college football record of 109–86–6.
 Harkema played college football as a quarterback at Kalamazoo College.

 Early life, education, and playing career

 Harkema attended Owosso High School in Owosso, Michigan, where he played football, basketball, and tennis.
 He then matriculated at Kalamazoo College, where earned a total of ten varsity letters in those same three sports, and graduated in 1964 with a major in economics and a minor in physical education.
 Harkema earned a master's degree in 1967 from Western Michigan University.

 Coaching career

 Grand Valley State

 Harkema was the head coach of the Grand Valley State Lakers football team from 1973 through the 1982 season, compiling a record of 68–29–1 with winning seasons in nine of his ten years.
 In the 1978 season, his team qualified for the NAIA Football National Championship and won their quarterfinal playoff game against Wisconsin–La Crosse, but lost in the semifinals against Elon.
 The air option was pioneered by Homer Rice, a former head coach for Cincinnati.
 Harkema brought the air option offense to Grand Valley State in 1979.